When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Restlessness.

-• Itching or swelling (tongue, face, or throat).
+• Itching or swelling of the face, tongue, or throat.

 • Severe dizziness.